KxSystems/docs/docs/license/gcp-insights.md

     the obligation to monitor all changes to the Agreement, or of such modifications’ enforceability.

-5.  **Surviving provisions of Agreement.** The provisions of section 5 (“Ownership of KX Insights™”), section 6 (“Limited Warranty”), section 7 (“Indemnification”), section 8 (“Limitation of Liability and Damages”), section 9 (“Confidential Information”),
+5.  **Surviving provisions of Agreement**.
+The provisions of section 5 (“Ownership of KX Insights™”), section 6 (“Limited Warranty”), section 7 (“Indemnification”), section 8 (“Limitation of Liability and Damages”), section 9 (“Confidential Information”),